PallaviBN/MyReads/README.md

 ## Overview

 MyReads lets you categorize your book based on 3 shelfs 'Currently Reading', 'Want to Read' and 'Read'.
 You can move to any of the shelfs according to your wish.
 There is another functionality where one can search a book.
-Based on the search results find out the desired book and move it to any of the shelfs.
+Based on the search results find out the desired book and move it to any of the shelves.

 ## Installing and Running